Palmview

 The level of cultural diversity witnessed in Palmview was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Palmview's population showed above-average cultural diversity, with 11.3% speaking a language other than English at home and 24.9% born overseas.
-Christianity was the predominant religion, comprising 39.5%.
-The 'Other' religious category was slightly overrepresented in Palmview at 1.1%, compared to Rest of Qld's 0.8%.
+Palmview's cultural diversity was found to be above average, with 11.3% of its population speaking a language other than English at home and 24.9% born overseas.
+Christianity was the main religion in Palmview, comprising 39.5% of its population.
+Notably, the category 'Other' had an overrepresentation in Palmview at 1.1%, compared to 0.8% across Regional Qld.

 Frequently Asked Questions - Diversity